chrplr/PCBS/docs/automata-turing-machines-and-computers.rst

    Early computers had no keyboard, no screen.
 The input was done through punched cards and output would be printed out

-Histoically, terminals used to be a dumb screen/keyboard connected to a central computer.
+Historically, terminals used to be a dumb screen/keyboard connected to a central computer.

 .. figure:: images/terminals.jpeg